matijagrcic/react-native/Mobx.md

 > A good model makes it easier to deal with reality

 > State is not just data but identities and relations
+> Separates consumption of data and changing of state

+> Everything that can be derived from state should be derived.
+Automatically

+> Break into smaller components if not fast enough

+> With observable data we know _what changed_ and _where it is relevant_ resulting in code
+> which is straight forward to read and write, smart optimized rendering and easy separation of concerns

+> State requires mutability - it's impossible to build a meaningful application without mutability
+> Control mutability and side-effects in an organized way (state management)

+> Observable objects are as a collection of streams, one stream per property

+> Use hooks for local state (if it's not needed anywhere outside the component)

 Mobx is like a spreadsheet

-Observables - spreadsheet's data cells that have values
+- _Observables_ - spreadsheet's data cells that have values (state than can be changed over time)
-Actions - the act of changing the values of spreadsheet's data cells
+- _Actions_ - the act of changing the values of spreadsheet's data cells (interactions that change state)
-Computed Value - formulas and charts that can be derived from the data cells and other formulas
+- _Computed Values_ - formulas and charts that can be derived from the data cells and other formulas (values that can be derived)
-Reaction - drawing the output of a data cell or a formula
+- _Reactions_ - drawing the output of a data cell or a formula (side effects that should respond to state changes)

 `observer` - turn components into reactive components `inject` - connects components to provided stores

+## Mobx compared to Angular/Vue/Knockout

+Independent solution (use with anything)
+Distinct concepts: Side effect and derived values
+No change detection but change propagation
+Synchronous scheduling (helps with debugging) Optimally sorted dependency tree for guaranteed glitch-free, minimal amount of computations

 ## Tree